sirkotsky/falmouth/content/blog/2022-01-23 Week 1 - Introduction into UX.md

 - Testing the solution early is a great way of fixing your mistakes quickly.
 - Design Thinking is a great framework, but it is often tempting to jump straight into brainstorming a solution.
 Make sure you do your due diligence and research, research, research.

-## My goals for this module
+## My goals

 - ==Build strong testing skills==.
 I will prepare for and facilitate at least 3 in-depth interviews and 3 usability testing sessions for the prototype assignement.
 I will also explore other methods of validating the solution and receiving feedback.

-- ==Explore motion design==.
-I have never worked on motion design projects, aside from a few small assignements.
-I will be spending at least 4 hours a week for the next 12 weeks working with motion design tools (After Effects) and use self-created motion graphic assets for the prototype.

 - ==Master a new tool==.
 I've been using Figma and Sketch actively for the past 4 years, and have become quite proficient in both.
 For this module, I would like to use an opportunity to master new design and prototyping tools, ideally open source.
-I will set out to explore other tools available in the market and go with something I am not familiar with.
+I will set out to explore other tools available in the market and go with something I am not familiar with, especially those that can be used for testing.

+- ==Bonus: master motion design==.
+I have never worked on motion design projects, aside from a few small assignments in the past.
+I will enrol in a LinkedIn learning module to study After Effects and use self-created motion graphic assets for the prototype.

 ---